CallMarcus/domain-security-analyzer/README.md

 "unsafe" Subresource Integrity implementations called out by [SecurityScorecard's guidance](https://support.securityscorecard.com/hc/en-us/articles/41067186972827-Unsafe-Implementation-of-Subresource-Integrity-SRI).
 By default the scanner inspects only the requested page so the results mirror SecurityScorecard's behaviour.
+The summary now also reports how many external resources already include an `integrity` attribute.
 Add the `--crawl` flag to follow same-origin links, inspect third-party JavaScript and CSS includes across multiple pages, and report every resource that:

 - Omits an `integrity` attribute entirely
 - Supplies hashes that do not start with `sha256-`, `sha384-`, or `sha512-`